 - "default": Default output format of a transformer

 - "pandas": DataFrame output

+- "polars": Polars output

 - None: Transform configuration is unchanged

 The method works on simple estimators as well as on nested objects (such as Pipeline).
 The latter have parameters of the form <component>\\<parameter> so that it's possible to update each component of a nested object.